 Although our common stock is quoted on The Nasdaq SmallCap Market, there can be no assurance that we now, or in the future will be able to, meet all requirements for continued quotation thereon.
 One Nasdaq requirement is that we maintain a minimum stockholders' equity of \$2,500,000, or a market capitalization of \$35,000,000 of listed shares, or have had net income from continuing operations of at least \$500,000 in the last fiscal year (or two of the three most recently completed fiscal years).
 In April 2003 we received notice of our non-compliance with a continued listing requirement of The Nasdaq Stock Market ("Nasdaq").
 We responded to Nasdaq's inquiry and submitted a plan to regain and sustain a \$2,500,000 minimum of shareholders' equity.
-With the completion of the 2003 private placement and the warrant exercise transactions and the filing of this report, the Company believes it will receive a notice from Nasdaq that the Company is now compliant with the Nasdaq's continued listing requirements.
+With the completion of the 2003 private placement and the warrant exercise transactions and the filing of the 10-Q report for the second quarter of 2003 with the Securities Exchange Commission, the Company believed it was compliant with the applicable Nasdaq continued listing requirements.
+On August 18, 2003, the Company received notice from Nasdaq confirming compliance with Nasdaq's listing requirements.

 If we fail to maintain this requirement, our common stock will likely be delisted from The Nasdaq SmallCap Market.
 In the absence of an active trading market or if our common stock cannot be traded on The Nasdaq SmallCap Market, our common stock could instead be traded on secondary markets, such as the OTC Bulletin Board.
 In such event, the liquidity and trading price of our common stock in the secondary market may be adversely affected.
 In addition, if our common stock is delisted, broker-dealers have certain regulatory burdens imposed on them, which may discourage broker-dealers from effecting transactions in our common stock, further limiting the liquidity thereof.